-• New innovations and activity.
-The new technology spurred new growth and activity in amateur radio.
-Hams quickly learned and adapted the new technology to their interest/expertise area of amateur radio.
-There are now many amateur built or third parry hardware and software applications articles and books have been written for the digital technology.

-• Improved public relations.
-This growth and activity has helped to show prospective amateurs that amateur radio isn't just 100 year old technology, shows our federal agency partners that we are viable, current and operable with their emergency communications needs.
+- New innovations and activity.
+The new technology spurred new growth and activity in Amateur Radio.
+Hams quickly learned and adapted the new technology to their interest/expertise area of Amateur Radio.
+There is now a significant amount of amateur-built and third-party hardware, in addition to software applications and articles and books for the digital technology. - Improved public relations.
+This growth and activity has helped to show prospective amateurs that Amateur Radio isn't just 100 year old technology, and shows our federal agency partners that we are viable, current and operable with their emergency communications needs.